macnibblet/MCNElasticSearch/README.md

 --------------

 * You wish to have a utility for updating / deleting the mapping
-* You wish to keep your elastic search synchronized ORM
+* You wish to keep your elastic search synchronized with your ORM
-* You wish to have a simple service that provides you with a simple interface to search and return doctrine entities
+* You wish to have a service that provides you with a simple interface to search and return doctrine entities

 Step 1, setup mapping